node-saml/passport-saml/README.md

   * `skipRequestCompression`: if set to true, the SAML request from the service provider won't be compressed.
   * `authnRequestBinding`: if set to `HTTP-POST`, will request authentication from IDP via HTTP POST binding, otherwise defaults to HTTP Redirect
   * `disableRequestACSUrl`: if truthy, SAML AuthnRequest from the service provider will not include the optional AssertionConsumerServiceURL.
 Default is falsy so it is automatically included.
-  * `scoping`: An optional configuration which implements the functionality [explained in the saml spec paragraph "3.4.1.2 Element <Scoping>"](https://docs.oasis-open.org/security/saml/v2.0/saml-core-2.0-os.pdf).
+  * `scoping`: An optional configuration which implements the functionality [explained in the SAML spec paragraph "3.4.1.2 Element <Scoping>"](https://docs.oasis-open.org/security/saml/v2.0/saml-core-2.0-os.pdf).
 The config object is structured as following:
 ```javascript
 {
   idpList: { // optional